mlan/docker-asterisk/src/websms/doc/websms.md

 #### Outgoing character encoding

+SIP is a text-based protocol and uses the UTF-8 charset ([RFC 2279](https://tools.ietf.org/html/rfc2279)) and consequently also the message body of the MESSAGE method ([RFC 3261](https://tools.ietf.org/html/rfc3261)).
+UTF-8 is a multi-byte encoding able to encode the whole Unicode charset.
+An encoded character takes between 1 and 4 bytes.
+2 bytes are sufficient to cover the code point range (U+0000, U+FFFF) called BMP (Basic Multilingual Plane).
+Most emoticons are non-BMP characters.
+To cover the complete BMP and the non-BMP  (U+10000, U+10FFFF) range 4 bytes are needed.
+UCS-2 is an Unicode encoding limited to BMP characters.

-Many API accepts UTF-16 character encoding, but some do not.
-In case the API only support UCS-2, it might be required to force WebSMS to use it and thereby limit Unicode character range to `U+FFFF`.
-This is achieved by defining `val_charset = UCS-2`.
+Many API supports the full range of Unicode character encoding, but some do not.
+In case the API only support UCS-2, it might be required to force WebSMS to use it and thereby limit the Unicode character range to BNP (U+0000, U+FFFF).
+This is achieved by defining `val_unicode = UCS-2`.

+There are APIs that supports the full range but needs an additional key-value pair in the HTTP request data to handle non-BMP characters.
+When defining `val_unicode = "key=value"` the key-value pair `key:value` is added to the request data when the message body include non-BMP characters.

 #### Incoming echo